Archive for the ‘Uncategorized’ Category

 “Now, there will be a lot of hot, sweaty campaigning between now and the September 10 primary, and the job will get even dirtier between then and the final election on November 5, but I am confident that I will always end up on top of all the other bodies in the pile.

 “I say come with me.
-Come with me all the way through the campaign, and enjoy the sweet, indescribable joy of sticking a Big Weiner in the City of New York Mayor’s seat.
+Come with me all the way through the campaign, and enjoy the sweet, indescribable joy of sticking a great big Weiner into the City of New York Mayor’s seat.

 “Thank you all, and please remember to Stroke Weiner When You Vote.”